swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

 ### Set up access to the S3 bucket of the cloud provider

-DVC will need to log in to the S3 bucket of the cloud provider to download the data inside the CI/CD pipeline.
+DVC will need to log in to the S3 bucket of the cloud provider to download the data inside the CI/CD pipeline:

 === ":simple-googlecloud: Google Cloud"